 What is UX/UI in the context of business banking?

-It is how the corporate banking app interface is structured and how quickly and clearly company employees perform work tasks in it—from bulk payments to limit approvals.
-In B2B, convenience is measured in saved working time, not just appearance.
+It is how a corporate banking app interface is structured and how quickly and clearly company employees perform work tasks in it—from bulk payments to limit approvals.
+In B2B, convenience is measured by saved working time, not just appearance.

 Why is mobile-first important for business apps?

-A small business owner manages the company on the go and expects key operations—payment confirmation, balance checks—to be as conveniently accessible from a phone as on the web.
-If the mobile version is stripped down or inconvenient, the bank loses standing in the client's eyes even with a strong web platform.
+A small business owner manages the company on the go and expects key operations—confirming a payment, checking a balance—to be accessible from a phone just as conveniently as on the web.
+If the mobile version is stripped down or clunky, the bank loses standing with the client, even with a strong web presence.

 How do you know if a bank’s interface is costing a business money?

-The indicators are the number of steps for a standard operation, the time spent on a bulk payment, the frequency of support requests regarding "unclear" screens, and the onboarding speed of new employees.
+Indicators include the number of steps for a standard operation, the time for a bulk payment, the frequency of support requests regarding “unclear” screens, and the onboarding speed for new employees.
 If a routine task requires extra clicks, the client pays for these costs with their working time.